lebedec/farmisto/game/README.md

 # Game

-Game is heart of the project.
-Module handles mechanics, provides game model and API for interaction.
+Game crate is heart of the project, handles mechanics, provides game model and API for interaction.
 Designed as server side of client-server architecture to serve local and remote players on host computer.